 This principle allows policy makers to make discretionary decisions in situations where there is the possibility of harm from taking a particular course or making a certain decision when extensive scientific knowledge on the matter is lacking.
 The principle implies that there is a social responsibility to protect the public from exposure to harm, when scientific investigation has found a plausible risk.
 These protections can be relaxed only if further scientific findings emerge that provide sound evidence that no harm will result.

 In some legal systems, as in the law of the European Union, the application of the precautionary principle has been made a statutory requirement.

 To watch the documentary go here.
 It is free-to-watch at the time of this posting.
+[It no longer is as of March 2018.]
 It documents the serious effects of allowing chemicals to be introduced into the environment without prior testing.
 And shows the clear benefits of the Precautionary Principle when applied to environmental or health issues.
 And it makes a lot of sense at that level.

 But is the Precautionary Principle always a good thing?
 In America, we have had the concept “innocent until proven guilty” as the basis of our Common Law.
 The Precautionary Principle says “guilty until proven innocent”.
 Should we at least consider the ramifications before we leap headfirst into accepting it?

 In 1982, the United Nations World Charter for Nature apparently gave the first international recognition to the strong version of the principle, suggesting that when “potential adverse effects are not fully understood, the activities should not proceed.”
 The widely publicized Wingspread Declaration, from a meeting of environmentalists in 1998, is another example of the strong version:

 When an activity raises threats of harm to human health or the environment, precautionary measures should be taken even if some cause and effect relationships are not established scientifically.
 In this context the proponent of the activity, rather than the public, should bear the burden of proof.